What to check out in London this Summer

 Brtish Museum

-The British Museum tells the world’s history through its enormous collection of historical artefacts that span the globe.
-From Australia to Japan, Ancient Egypt and the Rosetta Stone, to the Parthenon Marbles, the Roman Empire, and the Incas; the museum’s exhibits showcase the history of the globe, all from Central London.
+Explore the world’s history through the British Museum's enormous collection of artefacts that span the globe.
+From Australia to Japan, Ancient Egypt and the Rosetta Stone, to the Parthenon Marbles, the Roman Empire, and the Incas, the museum’s exhibits showcase the story of the globe, all from Central London.

 Closest train station: